rlmcneary2/reshape-state/libs/reshape-state/README.md

         // If none of our other handlers need to know that the read is complete
         // then an inline handler can be used to simplify updating state. dispatch(inlineState => [{...inlineState, userResponse: response}, true]);

+        // Now we're ready to process another request for user data so update
+        // the flag's value.
+        readUserStatus = "inactive";
       });

     return [state];